Timex Waterbury Review

 - Mineral crystal

-- Leather strap (18 mm) with buckle closure
+- NATO Nylon strap (18 mm) with buckle closure

 I don’t want to go on about this, but this watch is very minimalistic in its design.

-Timex has it’s usual logo at 12 o’clock and the Waterbury reference (and the founding date of 1854, now that is a while back) at 6 o’clock.
-As well as a reference to this being an Indiglo watch, as all Timex’s tend to be (more on that below).
+Timex has its usual logo at 12 o’clock and the Waterbury reference (and the founding date of 1854, now that is a while back) at 6 o’clock.

-The case is a simple gold-plated stainless steel with a plain round shape and curved lugs that fit an unusual 18mm strap.
-The crown is an unmarked an clean design, also following with the same gold as the case.
+The case is simple stainless steel with a plain round shape and curved lugs that fit an unusual 18mm strap.
+The crown is an unmarked and clean design, also following with the same gold as the case.

 The Quartz Movement